joelchan/notes/content/I- Search as a primitive design.md

 ---
+title: "I- Search as a primitive"
-title: "I- Search as a part of the primitive design"
+alias: "I- Search as a part of the primitive design"
 enableToc: false # do not show a table of contents on this page
 ---
 Authored By:: [[P- Rob Haisfield]]